jjenkov/javafx-examples/javafx-bugs-missing-features-questions.md

   (e.g. a labtop monitor to a bigger, externally attached monitor), the menu items showing when the MenuButton is activated no longer align with the button.
 There is a vertical gap in between the MenuButton and the menu items.

+- How to set the font of a ChoiceBox and ComboBox?
+By setting a custom cell factory?